Karnataka assembly election 2023, who will win karnataka battle

 On April 6, 2021, the state of Tamil Nadu held an assembly election for 234 seats in the Legislative Assembly, with 72.78 percent of eligible voters casting ballots.
 Without J. Jayalalithaa and M. Karunanidhi, this was the first full-state legislative election.
 The voter verifiable paper audit trail (VVPAT) brought by a Greater Chennai Corporation staffer on his bike from a polling booth in Velachery on April 6 was used for 50 minutes and counted 15 votes, according to Tamil Nadu Chief Electoral Officer Satyabrata Sahoo on Friday.
 However, women's participation was slightly smaller than men's, at 72.55 percent against 73.09 percent.

-In the 2016 election in Tamil Nadu, the number of women who voted started to eclipse men for the first time.
-The disparity was 3.7 lakh at the time.
+In the 2016 election in Tamil Nadu, the number of women who voted started to

-Year Poll Percentage
+Year | Poll Percentage |

 During the 2019 Lok Sabha election, it remained nearly the same.

 In 2021, it increased to 5.7 lakh.
-In 2016 and 2021, the spike can be seen in tandem with an increase in the percentage of woman voters.
-In 2016, there were 4.3 lakh more woman voters than men, but by 2021, the figure had risen to 10.15 lakh.
+In 2016 and 2021, the spike can be seen in

 Kerala Election